 With this device, you still get your AM/FM tuner, headphone jack, and a convenient built-in CD player too.

 Although the Denon isn’t the cheapest bookshelf stereo we’ve seen, it is one of the most intelligent, offering excellent modern performance for those who love tech.

 If you’re searching for a tool that combines 100 years of experience developing audio quality, with state-of-the-art functionality, this is it.

-The only downside, besides the price, is that it can be quite difficult to set this system up.
+The only downside, besides the price, is it can be quite difficult to set this system up.
 But, it’s worth it when you have.

 Incredible sound quality

 Compact footprint – the perfect mini bookshelf stereo

 As we mentioned above, the best bookshelf radios come in a wide variety of styles and shapes.